-The 2025 Lunar New Year celebrations are set to bring a dazzling display of colour, sound, and tradition to Newcastle’s Chinatown and city centre on Sunday 2nd February, marking the Year of the Snake.
+The 2026 Lunar New Year celebrations are set to bring a display of colour, sound, and tradition to Newcastle’s Chinatown and city centre on Sunday 22nd February, marking the Year of the Horse.

-This much-anticipated event will once again draw crowds to enjoy the exciting procession, captivating performances, and delicious food and fund for the whole family in Newcastle city centre.
+This much-anticipated event will once again draw crowds to enjoy the exciting procession, captivating performances, and delicious food and fun for the whole family in Newcastle city centre.
+The much-loved parade, sets off from Grey’s Monument and winds its way through the city streets, ending in Chinatown via the iconic Chinese Arch.
+Along the route, you’ll be treated to energetic performances, traditional music and stunning costumes.

 Road Closures: